ipython/ipython/README.rst

    $ ipython notebook

-The same proces applies for other parts, such as the qtconsole (the ``extras_require`` attribute in the setup.py file lists all the possibilities).
+The same process applies for other parts, such as the qtconsole (the ``extras_require`` attribute in the setup.py file lists all the possibilities).